-Since our inception in 2012, achieving diversity in the toybox has been central to our creative decisions.
-We have released boy dolls, dolls of colour, the world's first doll to wear a cochlear implant among many, many others.
-We believe childhood is precious and that every day of it should be filled to bursting with imaginative and fun toys.
+Since 2012, we have released boy dolls, dolls of colour, the world's first doll to wear a cochlear implant among many others.
+We believe childhood is precious and that every day of it should be filled with imaginative and fun toys.
 Likewise, we believe that acceptance comes more easily to children than prejudice and that through play, children can gain understanding of issues which may affect their peers.
-We echo #ToyLikeMe in our call to other toy companies tofollow our lead!
+We look forward to doing much more!
+We echo #ToyLikeMe in our call to other toy companies to follow our lead!

 The Lottie, Finn & Friends range has something for everyone!